Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Experiments

 \subsection{Ablation Study}

-This section studies the effect of each component in our method.
+This section studies the effect of each component.
 All models are trained on the HQ-VSR dataset~\citep{chen2025dove} with a batch size of 4.
 For standard training, where the progressive strategy is not applied, each model is trained for 30,000 iterations.
 Under the progressive strategy, training is split into two stages, with 15,000 iterations performed for each stage.

-\textbf{Attention Specialization Routine (ASR).} We compare ASR against models using only global, intra-frame, or window attention patterns.
-The global-head ratio $\rho$ is set to 0.4, and all models are trained using only stage 2 of the standard training configuration.
+\textbf{Attention Specialization Routing (ASR).} We compare ASR against global, intra-frame, and window attention patterns.
 As shown in Fig.~\ref{fig:ablation}, the hybrid design of ASR restores textures and details more faithfully than the single-pattern alternatives.
-In Tab.~\ref{abl:asr}, ASR consistently outperforms other variants across metrics.
-Moreover, compared with the original global-only design, ASR also provides higher efficiency, with the runtime measured on a 105-frame 720×1280 video using only the DiT module.
+In Tab.~\ref{table:ablation}(a), ASR consistently outperforms other variants across metrics.
+Notably, ASR surpasses the global-only baseline despite having a smaller overall receptive field.
+This confirms that uniformly forcing all heads to search globally introduces unnecessary long-range interactions that can dilute local details, whereas ASR optimally aligns head patterns with their intrinsic behaviors.
+Moreover, compared with the original global-only design, ASR also provides higher efficiency, with the runtime measured on a 105-frame 720$\times$1280 video using only the DiT module.
 These results demonstrate the effectiveness of ASR in reducing redundancy while enhancing performance.

-\textbf{Redundancy of VAE Encoder and Prompt Extractor.} We further study redundancy beyond attention, as shown in Tab.~\ref{abl:beyond}.
+\textbf{Redundancy of VAE Encoder and Prompt Extractor.} We further study redundancy beyond attention, as shown in Tab.~\ref{table:ablation}(b).
 Following Upscale-A-Video, we adopt LLaVA~\citep{liu2023visual} as the prompt extractor.
-Removing either module can improve efficiency, with runtime measured on a 33-frame 720×1280 video.
-Since only the DiT is trained, the performance gains are less pronounced than ASR, but these results confirm the redundancy of these modules.
+Removing either module improves efficiency with minor impact on performance, with runtime measured on a 33-frame 720×1280 video.

 \textbf{Global-Head Ratio ($\rho$).} We evaluate ASR under different global-head ratios $\rho$ in Fig.~\ref{fig:rho}.
-The ratios of each attention pattern under different values of $\rho$ are provided in the Appendix.
 At $\rho$$=$0.4, the model achieves the highest fidelity and temporal consistency, corresponding to the most effective specialization assignment.
 Notably, most values of $\rho$ outperform the global-only baseline, underscoring the soundness of the proposed attention specialization routing.